jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 This all changed with the smartphone.
 Raise your hand if you have a smartphone with you in your pocket or purse?

 <!-- Pull out my smartphone from my pocket and hold it up-->

-And now keep your hand raised if you've just now realized you forgot to silence it & are trying to do so now without us noticing!

 ---